An A-Z guide to the technical terms used in digital security

 Alternate Data Stream

 An extension to Microsoft's Windows NT File System (NTFS) that provides compatibility with files created using Apple's Hierarchical File System (HFS).

 Applications must write special code if they want to access and manipulate data stored in an alternate stream.
 Some applications use these streams to evade detection.

-An anti-spyware program may be a standalone application, though nowadays many anti-virus programs also include anti-spyware functionality.
+An antispyware program may be a standalone application, though nowadays most antivirus programs can also identify and remove spyware.

-A program that scans for and identifies malicious files on a computer system.
+A program that scans for and identifies harmful files on a computer or mobile device.

 Application Programming Interface (API)